apache/nano/README.md

       nano.db.create("alice");

-in this function there is not callback. in `nano` the absence of callback means "do this, ignore what happens".
+in this function there is not callback. in `nano` the absence of callback means "do this, ignore what happens"

 you normally don't want to do that though: